With some financial situations you may have more than one option for...

 Halloween fancy dress costumes can be very expensive, but you can have fun making your own grisly, ghoulish costumes – ones that’ll be much better than the ones found in the shops – using things already around the house.
 Best of all, it’ll cost you very little to get an authentically creepy Halloween look.

-You can use the tips below to transform yourself into a range of spooky beings (witches, wizards etc.) and especially for zombie costumes – you’ll freak your friends out.
+You can use the tips below to transform yourself into a range of spooky beings (witches, wizards etc.) and especially for zombie fancy dress costumes – you’ll freak your friends out.

 You can achieve an authentic zombie look through easy aging and distressing techniques, using common household items and old clothes.
-We promised you cheap Halloween costumes and we meant it!
+We promised you a cheap zombie costume and we meant it!

 Step 1: Rummage through your wardrobe